221114-Java-React/Ryan-Sullivan-P1/README.md

 - [x] Registration/Authentication/User operations complete
 - [x] Reimbursement operations in progress
 - [x] Basic persistence layer operations in progress
-- [ ] Testing of business logic is in progress
+- [x] Testing of business logic is in progress
 - [x] Registration/Authentication web endpoints are accessible and functional
 - [x] Reimbursement web endpoints are accessible and functional
 - [x] User passwords are encrypted when persisted to the DB
-- [ ] Testing of business logic is in progress

 ## API
 <hr/>